blockcypher/eth-docs/source/includes/_updates.md

 This section list all the updates in reverse chronological order.
 All dates are in the DD/MM/YY format.

+**18/10/21 - Fix Unconfirmed Transactions on Address Full Endpoint**

+Previously, when using the address full endpoint with `confirmations>0`, you'd still get unconfirmed transactions.
+This is fixed.

+**14/10/21 - Fix Websocket Origin Check**

+We fixed an error where using blockcypher websocket would returns a 403.

+**12/10/21 - Allow Multiple Transaction Replacement**

+Previously, a hard limit of 2 two transactions with the same nonce was in place.
+We have removed this limitation.

 **14/09/21 - Documentation for Address Full Endpoint**

 We've added some documentation for the [Address Full Endpoint](#address-full-endpoint) and fixed some hyperlinks.